Markoh2244/Portfolio_/Tetris/Term Project 2/README.txt

 bomb while demining.

 Modules used: cmu_112_graphics
-*Please note that my work is what is in Main.py, Minesweeper0.py, Minesweeper1.py, Minesweeper2.py
+*Please note that my work is what is in Main.py, Minesweeper0.py, Minesweeper1.py, and Minesweeper2.py